 - The excel project tracking template also has a dashboard that gives a high-level view of all the project KPIs.

 - This is the type of dashboard that I personally would like to see when I come to the office.

-- There's Resource Health which gives you a very high level view of how you are utilizing your resources.
-Open risks and open issues, again, are a list of risks and issues for critical, high, medium, and low.
+- There's Resource Health which gives you a very high-level view of how you are utilizing your resources.
+Again, open risks and open issues are risks and critical, high, medium, and low.

 - Action items, change requests, and pending decisions, these numbers give you an idea of how many items are open.

 - And moving on to the schedule tab, it has a traffic light indicator, task names, and task numbers.

 - It's pretty self-explanatory; the resource comes from the resourcing sheet.
 There's a predecessor column if you want to add a predecessor.

 - There's a start that you need to configure, and there's a finish that is auto-calculated.
 It is based on the start date and effort that you put in.